MURDERGUTS/MURDERGUTS/README.md

 c+h or int is always welcome.

 im friendly, mainly friendly.
-so feel free to talk to me or int.
+so feel free to talk to me.

-ask me any questions regarding more info. inspiration is fine, just have to ask me first please. <3
+ask me any questions regarding more info.

+-☆ inspiration is fine, just have to ask me first please. <3